C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Methods

-The pose log underwent preprocessing to reduce noise.
+The pose log was preprocessed to reduce noise.
 A box filter with a window size of 54 ms was applied to the data.
-Subsequently, the pose log was downsampled to 60 Hz.
+The pose log was then downsampled to 60 Hz.
 It is important to note that the pose log records the position of the robotic arm's end-effector relative to its base, not the camera itself.
 Hence, a hand-eye calibration was performed to estimate the camera poses.
-This calibration established a transformation matrix $\mathbf{X}$ that related the relative motion of the robotic arm $\mathbf{A}$ to the relative motion of the colonoscope camera $\mathbf{B}$.
+The calibration computed a transformation matrix $\mathbf{X}$ relating the robotic arm motion $\mathbf{A}$ to the colonoscope camera motion $\mathbf{B}$.
 This relationship was expressed by the equation $\mathbf{A}\mathbf{X}=\mathbf{X}\mathbf{B}$.
 The Park \& Martin \cite{park1994} optimization method was used to solve for the unknown transformation $\mathbf{X}$.
-To synchronize the video frames and the pose log, the time delay between the start of motion in the video and the pose was calculated.
-Synchronization was achieved by determining the relative temporal offset that maximized the correlation between the magnitude of optical flow (indicating camera motion) and the displacement recorded in the translation components of the pose.
+Synchronization between video frames and pose logs was achieved by computing the temporal offset that maximized the correlation between optical flow magnitudes (representing camera motion) and the translation component of the pose log.
 Finally, after transforming robotic arm poses into camera poses and synchronizing them with the video frames, the camera pose for each keyframe was computed by interpolation between the temporally closest camera poses.

-For the simulated screening videos, temporal synchronization between video frames and EM tracker poses was established by manually identifying correspondence points, training a linear regression model (time\_sensor = drift x time\_video + offset) to correct clock drift, then interpolating poses to align with adjusted video frame timestamps.
+For simulated screening videos, synchronization between video frames and EM tracker poses was achieved by manually identifying temporal correspondence points, fitting a linear regression model (time\_sensor = drift × time\_video + offset) to correct for clock drift, and interpolating poses to match adjusted frame timestamps.
 Clock drift arises due to the lack of hardware synchronization between the colonoscope's video acquisition and the EM tracker, which operate on separate internal clocks.
 Over time, small differences in their clock frequencies accumulate, leading to misalignment between recorded timestamps.
 The linear model compensates for this temporal drift, enabling accurate alignment of pose data with corresponding video frames.
-Then, a hand-eye transform was applied to derive the camera poses from the EM tracker poses, using the same method described above.
+After correcting timestamps, the camera poses were obtained from the EM tracker poses via hand-eye calibration as described earlier.